T-Mobile lines up against Apple in Samsung lawsuit

 "At this late date, T-Mobile could not find comparable replacement products for the 2011 holiday season," the company argued.

-T-Mobile's marketing campaigns "prominently feature" the Galaxy S 4G phone and Galaxy Tab 10.1, and the company has also ordered holiday inventory, it said in the filing.
+T-Mobile's marketing campaigns for 2011 "prominently feature" the Galaxy S 4G phone and Galaxy Tab 10.1, and the company has also ordered holiday inventory, it said in the filing.

 "These investments cannot be recouped easily," the company said.